qiskit-community/qiskit-experiments/.github/PULL_REQUEST_TEMPLATE.md

 Some details that should be in this section include:

 - Why this change was necessary
-- What alternative approaches were considered and why the current approach was chosen
+- What alternative solutions were considered and why the current solution was chosen
 - What tests and documentation have been added/updated
 - What do users and developers need to know about this change

+Note that this entire PR description field will be used as the commit message upon merge, so please keep it updated along with the PR.
+Secondary discussions, such as intermediate testing and bug statuses that do not affect the final PR, should be in the PR comments.

-### PR checklist (delete when all critera are met)
+### PR checklist (delete when all criteria are met)

 - [ ] I have read the contributing guide `CONTRIBUTING.md`.
 - [ ] I have added the tests to cover my changes.